pedroalvesbatista/singularity-admindocs/installation.rst

 denied' errors.
 This is currently a generic problem for rootless container runtimes.

-Singularity cache / atomic rename
+Apptainer cache / atomic rename
 ---------------------------------

-Singularity will cache SIF container images generated from remote sources, and any OCI/docker layers used to create them.
+Apptainer will cache SIF container images generated from remote sources, and any OCI/docker layers used to create them.
 The cache is created at ``$HOME/.apptainer/cache`` by default.
 The location of the cache can be changed by setting the ``SINGULARITY_CACHEDIR``